 - Set the date filter.

-QuickBooks Desktop automatically creates a payroll liability account when you subscribe to QuickBooks Desktop Payroll.
+QB Desktop automatically creates a payroll liability account when you subscribe to QB Desktop Payroll.
 With every paycheck you write, the balance of this liability account improvements.
-When you pay your payroll taxes or other payroll liabilities, QuickBooks Desktop reduces the balance of this liability account.
+When you pay your payroll taxes, QB Desktop reduces the balance of this liability account.